 “In meeting Pope Francis, we have a common thread… I admire his way, one’s actions are so much more important than their words.
 To be a leader, today is to lead by example.
 That’s one of the things I admire most about him.”

-Dale Zarrella is an American artist, whose significant contribution to religious and symbolic art has brought him to Rome and to a personal audience with Pope Francis, as well as having been awarded commissions of sculptures for both the Vatican Museum and the North American College in Rome.
+Dale Zarrella is an American artist, whose significant contribution to religious and symbolic art has brought him to Rome and to a personal audience with Pope Francis.
+He has been awarded commissions of sculptures for both the Vatican Museum and the North American College in Rome.

-Dale came to Maui when he was 23 years old, where he has devoted himself to his art as well as a deep spiritual reflection on the people, culture and symbolic worlds that surround the Hawaiian Islands.
+Dale came to Maui when he was 23 years old, where he has devoted himself to his art as well as a profound spiritual reflection on the people, culture, and symbolic worlds that surround the Hawaiian Islands.

-These large-size statues are captured in valuable discarded wood that he has salvaged from the dead bark of trees around the island.
-The completed art works are currently on display at the Fairmount Kea Lani, where I first met him and his assistant Mysha Obeson.
+These large-size statues are captured precious discarded wood that he has salvaged from the dead bark of trees around the island.
+The completed artworks are currently on display at the Fairmount Kea Lani, where I first met him and his assistant Mysha Obeson.

 From his boyhood days in Southington, Connecticut, his parish church of Saint Dominic has inspired him that at the age of seventeen, he was commissioned to carve the crucifix that stands above the main altar.